 Technology, Media and Communications

 The market for innovative digital assets like technology, med-tech and fintech industries remain very high in Australia.
-Disruptive tech, like AI-powered chatbots as well as SaaS companies continue to attract investors who are drawn to the powerful growth potential, opportunity to scale and stable recurring revenues.
-Also, there remains plenty of interest in data centres, registries and cables as we know that data security continues to be the only area that constrains that sector's tradeability.
+We are essentially in an era where you can add "tech" to the end of almost any sector, and you'll find key opportunities – think PropTech, MarTech, EdTech.
+Disruptive tech, like AI-powered chatbots and SaaS companies, continue to attract investors who are drawn to the powerful growth potential, opportunity to scale and stable recurring revenues.
+Also, there remains plenty of interest in data centres, registries and cables as we know that data security continues to be the only area that constrains that sector's tradability.

 Healthcare, Pharmacare and Biotech

-This is another sector which isn't facing nearly as much volatility.
-That's because the industries are based off of a simple growth formula which doesn't waver - economic instability or not.
-It revolves around a consistent, ageing population which is supported by an equation of dependency which generally rises year-over-year.
+This is another sector that isn't facing nearly as much volatility.
+That's because the industries are based on a simple growth formula that doesn't waver - economic instability or not.
+It revolves around a consistent, ageing population supported by an equation of dependency that generally rises year-over-year.

 With the uncertainty expected to continue well into the future, our eyes will be on the movements of PE firms and how they will leverage the opportunity.
 While it appears they have an edge, their model is something we can all learn from and master.

 If you would like to learn more, get in touch.
-At Exit Advisory Group we help business owners, at all stages of their journey, understand how to build and exit valuable companies.
-Whether you want to know how much your company is worth, find an investor, understand how to build to a certain valuation, or you want to exit now.
+At Exit Advisory Group, we help business owners understand how to build and exit valuable companies at all stages of their journey.
+Whether you want to know how much your company is worth, find an investor, understand how to build to a specific valuation, or you want to exit now.